 Market sophistication was a concept originally introduced by a Direct Response Marketing god named Eugene Schwartz, in his legendary book, Breakthrough Advertising.

-Anyway, this book received world-renowned status, along with another legendary book called Scientific Advertising by Claude Hopkins.
+Anyway, Eugene Schwartz’s perennial book received world-renowned status, along with another legendary book called Scientific Advertising by Claude Hopkins.

-Let’s hop into what market sophistication is, what it means to you, and how you can use it in your advertising.
+So, let’s hop into what market sophistication is, what it means to you, and how you can use your audience’s sophistication level in your advertising.

 There are five main levels when speaking about market sophistication.
-A “level of sophistication” meaning how many products have gone before you.
+A “level of sophistication” relates to how many products have gone before you.
 How much noise has been shouted into your marketplace.

 Beginning with number five, the biggest challenge, requiring the largest box of tools and biggest savvy…

-5. The “Rusty Old Product” Stage & How to Revive It
+Stage 5 – The “Rusty Old Product” & How to Revive It

-This fifth and final stage is when your market isn’t hearing anything you’re saying.
+This fifth and final sophistication level is when your market isn’t hearing anything you’re saying.
 They’ve heard it all before.
 They don’t believe you, and they don’t care much about what you sell.

 It’s the most aware stage so far.